PainTrain was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.

-To enable chronic pain patients to record information about their condition and to easily share it with whoever they choose including health care practitioners, carers, family and friends.
+To enable chronic pain patients to summarise information about their condition and to easily share it with whoever they choose including health care practitioners, carers, family and friends.

-To improve the chronic pain journey for patients through providing a trusted and detailed recording tool, which they can use to efficiently communicate with their care team.
+To improve the chronic pain journey for patients through providing a trusted and detailed summarising tool, which they can use to efficiently communicate with their care team.

 Soula’s pain story — the accident and the pain